Codecademy/docs/content/numpy/concepts/math-methods/terms/trunc/trunc.md

 ---
 Title: '.trunc()'
-Description: 'Truncate the decimal part of each element in an array, returning the integer part as a float.'
+Description: 'Returns the truncated value of each element in an array, removing the fractional part and leaving the integer part.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'